BackupTheBerlios/transcribo/README.txt

     rectangular area within the final output.
 Its position and size are determined dynamically relative to other frames during the rendering process.
 Frames can be nested.
-    The RootFrame instance controls the rendering process and assembles the line snippits rendered by each frame to form complete text lines.
+    The RootFrame instance controls the rendering process and assembles the line snippets rendered by each frame to form complete text lines.
 This allows things like multiple columns, nested enumerations etc. In future versions, the RootFrame will also control pagination features.

-*   Content: Leafs of the tree of Frame instances store the actual content, i.e. text, mathematical expressions, MusicXML etc. Currently, only GenericText is supported.
+*   Content: Leafs of the tree of Frame instances store the actual content within a content.ContentManager instance which, in turn, may store various content elements such as text, mathematical expressions, MusicXML etc. Currently, only GenericText is supported.
     More precisely, each leaf Frame must have a ContentManager instance which controls the rendering of the content it contains.
 Each content element is rendered separately.
     A special feature is the possibility to attach a translator instance to each